unicode-org/message-format-wg/exploration/maintaining-registry.md

-Because we want broad adoption in many different programming environments and because the capabilities and functionality available in these environments varies widely, the default function registry must be conservative in what it required.
+Because we want broad adoption in many different programming environments and because the capabilities and functionality available in these environments varies widely, the default function registry must be conservative in what it requires.

 At the same time, we want to promote message interoperability.
 Even though a feature cannot be adopted by all platforms,